 Simply put, a business plan is a strategic document that describes the current status of your business, your resources, targets, abilities, and plans where you will be in the future and how you plan to get there.

 To put it all in simple terms, a business plan demonstrates how you will proceed from point A to point B in five to ten years.

 Although key aspects of this plan are easy to understand, you need to follow some basic steps to create it.

-If you have never tried before, creating a business plan may look a bit complicated at the beginning.
+If you have never tried it before, creating a business plan may look a bit complicated at the beginning.
 However, there are some basic steps that make it easier to write.
-Here below the steps to write a business plan.
+Here below the steps to writing a business plan.

 1. Executive Summary

-As the name suggests, the executive summary is a short summary section which explains what your business does, where your business currently stands, what is the plan for the near future and how you will proceed.
+As the name suggests, the executive summary is a short summary section that explains what your business does, where your business currently stands, what is the plan for the near future, and how you will proceed.

 The executive summary section can be organized as follows;